 We can improve the quality in different ways, such as fermenting and sprouting, but we also have to make sure that we’re starting with a quality product.

-If you’re still looking for figures to go by, then you can use my running calorie calculator to give you some general idea of how many calories you’re burning on your runs.
+If you’re still looking for figures to go by, then you can use a running calorie calculator to give you some general idea of how many calories you’re burning on your runs.
 From there, just make a rough estimate on the extra amount of food you need to refuel and recover.

 Remember, don’t stress over the numbers.
 Once you start being more mindful about the food you eat and learn a bit more about the nutrient profiles of foods, it’ll be much more natural to healthily refuel your body and maintain good nutrient levels after your runs.